 In the late 2010s, Grasshopper was loaned the No More Heroes IP by Marvelous in order to produce two new games.
 During that time, the original No More Heroes was also ported on Nintendo Switch and Personal Computers.
 This port was developed by Engine Software, which also handled the killer7 PC port, and published by XSEED.

 Predictably, the ports were based on the Wii version of the game, completely sidestepping Heroes’ Paradise and Red Zone.
-Unfortunately though, they come with their own host of issues: the Nintendo Switch version runs at the wrong aspect ratio and has a few visual glitches, though it at least allows for motion controls, while the PC version is littered with crashes and, due to the lack of motion controls, certain parts of the game cannot be completed as intended.
-XSEED promised a fix for these issues in October 2022, but as of April 2024, the game remains unpatched.
+Unfortunately though, they come with their own host of issues: the Nintendo Switch version runs at the wrong aspect ratio and has a few visual glitches, though it at least allows for motion controls, while the PC version was, for the longest time, littered with crashes and, due to the lack of motion controls, certain parts of the game could not be completed as intended.